fitbl4nk/bl4nk.kr/content/blog/Attaching to gdb with pwntools/index.md

 [*] Stopped process './challenge' (pid 3886107)
 ```

-At first, I thought the error was something to do with the type of the pid because it occurred in `gdb.attach(s, gs)` and was ValueError, but it was a completely different problem.
-This error occurs because there is no existing `tmux` session, though the code creates a terminal in a `tmux` session.
+The error hit at `gdb.attach(s, gs)` with a type issue, so I spent way too long thinking it was a pid datatype mismatch.
+Turns out it was something completely different.

+The script tries to create a terminal in a `tmux` session - but there was no active `tmux` session to attach to.
-I thought it would make one if there isn't :p
+I naively assumed it would just create one automatically...

 ```
 ➜  tmux